 - Claims runout extension – The claims run out date for some FSA and HRA plans was extended

 - COBRA extensions – COBRA beneficiaries have a longer time period in which to elect coverage and pay premiums

 - FSA midyear elections – See more below

 Dependent Care FSA and Mid Year Elections

-The IRS allowed employers to amend their plans so that participants could update their annual elections for both health and Dependent Care FSAs.
-If the employer amended the plan, the participant could reduce the annual election or stop contributing altogether.
+The IRS allowed employers to amend their plans so that The IRS is allowing employers to amend their plans so that participants can update their annual elections for both health and dependent care FSAs.
+If the employer amends the plan, the participant can reduce their annual election or stop contributing altogether.

 A caveat is that the participant could only change back to an amount that would not cause a refund.
-In others words, if you had already contributed $1,000 to your FSA, you could decrease your election to that amount; you could not decrease your election to less than $1,000 and get a refund.
-Similarly, if you had already filed a claim and received reimbursement for $1,000, you could not change your election to less than $1,000.
+In others words, if they had contributed $1,000 to their FSA so far, they could not decrease their election to less than $1,000 and get a refund.
+Similarly, if they had already received reimbursements for $1,000, they could not change their election to less than $1,000.

-Many people are not aware of this update or may not have acted to change their elections under the impression that their kids would have returned to normal care before the year was out.
-Now those participants could be sitting with hundreds or thousands in unspent funds that they are at risk of losing.
+Many people whose employers have amended their plans may not be aware or may not have changed their elections because they expected their kids would return to normal care before the year was out.
+Now those participants may be sitting with hundreds or thousands in unspent funds that they are at risk of losing.

 Will there be additional relief?